freerafiki/PlenopticToolbox2.0/ANIMATIONS/readme.md

 Here a downscaled version of a gif created with the script `gen_gif`

+#### VIEWS
-the script `gen_gif` is a shell script to generate a gif from the views generated from the perspective_views.py script, for example.
+The script `gen_gif` is a shell script to generate a gif from the views generated from the perspective_views.py script, for example.
 It uses the [`convert` command](https://imagemagick.org/script/convert.php) that is part of the [ImageMagick](https://www.imagemagick.org/) package, so you need to install that if you want to use it.

 it should be run as